osmanarat/E-commerce-site/README.md

 Then, when you type https:\\localhost\iste_eticaret in your address line, the index page will appear.

 You can check the READY STATE OF THE SITE: https:\\www.osman.web.tr\iste_E-Commerce/

+# DB CONNECTION TEST

+/iste_E-Commerce/config/iste_vtabani.php

+By entering the file // delete the comment line, you can see the database connection successful text on the screen.